smack0007/smack0007.github.io/source/blog/2010/implementing-basic-dependency-injection-using-services-container.md

 ---
 Title: Implementing basic Dependency Injection using a Service Container
 Date: 2010-06-21
-Tags: .net, c#, dependency-injection, design-patterns, service-continer
+Tags: .net, c#, dependency-injection, design-patterns, service-container
 ---

 By extending your Service Container class, a very basic version of dependency injection can be implemented.
 We'll implement two forms of dependency injection: constructor and property injection.